 If there is enough energy, insulin signals the liver to take up glucose and store it as glycogen.
 Metabolism seems to increase after eating, but only until energy needs are met – the rest of the calories are stored as fat.

 If you have been in a deficit for some time, this may be beneficial.
 But early on in a diet, it isn’t helping.
+However, after a long deficit, cheat days on diet are key to an amazing pump in the gym!

 Another effect of a cheat day is that it may lead to the development of other unhealthy habits such as over-eating on the cheat day or cheat eating too frequently.